 To prevent fires, it’s necessary to understand how they start and burn.
 Two concepts that explain this are the fire triangle and fire tetrahedron.
-They help visualise how fires burn and, more importantly, how to extinguish them.
+They help visualise how fires burn and, more importantly, how they can be extinguished.

 This blog looks at the differences between these two models and how knowledge of the fire tetrahedron can make your workplace safer.
 We also cover the importance of fire extinguishers and fire safety training in preventing workplace fires.